Trace formulas for the norm one group of totally definite quaternion algebras

 \section{Acknowledgments}

 The authors would like to express their gratitude to Tomoyoshi Ibukiyama, John Voight and Chao Zhang for stimulating discussions.
-J.~Xue is partially supported by Natural Science Foundation of China grant \#11601395.
-Yu is partially supported by the MoST grants 104-2115-M-001-001MY3 and 107-2115-M-001-001-MY2.
-The manuscript was prepared during the first author's visit to Institute of Mathematics, Academia Sinica.
+Xue is partially supported by the National Natural Science Foundation of China grant No.~12271410.
+Yu is partially supported by the grant MoST 109-2115-M-001-002-MY3.
+The first draft manuscript was prepared during the first author's 2019 visit to Institute of Mathematics, Academia Sinica.
 He thanks the institute for the warm hospitality and great working conditions.